 Here in the United States, 60% of SMBs go out of business within six months of a successful cyber-attack and on top of that, only 5% estimate that they can survive an attack without suffering some sort of damage to their business.

-(BF): So, a lot of organizations are looking for better ways to stay on top of the potential cyber-attacks and be more proactive in defending themselves.
+(BF): So, a lot of organisations are looking for better ways to stay on top of the potential cyber-attacks and be more proactive in defending themselves.
 I know Sungard AS and Alert Logic have been working together on new ways to solve that problem.
 Most recently, Sungard AS added Alert Logic’s managed detection and response services to its security portfolio.
-Shannon, can you give us a brief overview of what Alert Logic’s services enable organizations to do?
+Shannon, can you give us a brief overview of what Alert Logic’s services enable organisations to do?

 (SD): Absolutely Brian.